Skip to main content

 • Aim the stream of bacteriostatic water down the inside wall of the vial, not directly onto the powder.

-• Roll the vial gently between your palms.
-Don't shake it.
+• Roll the vial gently between the palms.
+Do not shake it.

 • Wait for the solution to turn completely clear before drawing doses.
 This usually takes 1 - 3 minutes.